We love best practice resources at Diversity Partners and we thought you might too.

 Here are some of our favourite and most topical articles and publications you might find interesting.

 Some of them are by or about Diversity Partners, and others relate broadly to diversity, inclusion and/or unconscious bias.
+Scroll down to specific resources on unconscious bias.

 - CEO, Dr Katie Spearritt, was interviewed for this article 'Lessons for business from the ball-tampering scandal' in the Australian Financial Review, April 2018.